Pathological people pleaser?

 I found and read a tremendous medical reviewed post about it: “People pleaser: What it means and how to stop” by Medical News Today.

 Even so, pathological people-pleasing is not yet a term for medical diagnosis or a personality disorder.
-Still, it’s an informal label used to cluster a mixture of attitudes, such as running errands for someone else, even if you don’t have time to make your own.
+Pleasing is an informal label to cluster a mixture of attitudes, such as running errands for someone else, even if you don’t have time to make your own.

 pathological.people pleaser